How to cook Nigerian Beans Porridge

 Before you cook Beans Porridge

 - Soak the beans in cold water for 5 hours.
 Boil the beans for 5 minutes and discard the water.
 Wash the beans in cold water and set aside.
 This soaking and pre-cooking process will help reduce the gas inducing elements.

-- Chop the onions, grind the crayfish and pepper.
+- Chop the onions, grind the crayfish (if you are using it) and pepper.

 - If you will use yam/plantain/sweet potatoes, wash, peel and cut them into 1 inch cubes and set aside.
 If you will use baby corn, drain the preservation liquid, rinse and set aside.

 - Put the beans in a pot and pour water up to the level of the beans and start cooking.